WIVB-TV

 WIVB-TV (channel 4) is a television station in Buffalo, New York, United States, affiliated with CBS.
-It is owned by Nexstar Media Group alongside CW owned-and-operated station WNLO (channel 23).
+It is owned by Nexstar Media Group alongside CW station WNLO (channel 23); Nexstar's Tegna subsidiary owns NBC affiliate WGRZ (channel 2).
 WIVB-TV and WNLO share studios on Elmwood Avenue in North Buffalo; through a channel sharing agreement, the two stations transmit using WNLO's spectrum from a tower in Colden, New York.